 In 1999, AI pioneer John McCarthy told an interviewer, "We understand some of the mechanisms of intelligence and not others ... and AI research has discovered how to make computers carry out some of them and not others.
 If doing a task requires only mechanisms that are well understood today, computer programs can give very impressive performances on these tasks."
-But one of the great stumbling blocks of AI research into creativity has been finding a way to explain art and music to machines, even though we don't entirely understand these creative processes ourselves.
+But one of the great stumbling blocks of AI research into creativity has been finding a way to around McCarthy's dilemma: Even if you don't know how people do it, a machine can figure out how to do it.
+And then, in looking at how the machine did it, you gain insight into what people might actually be doing.
+It's a two-way arrow."